-20 Work From Home Tips you can Practice for Productivity
+20 Work From Home Tips for Productivity

 Working from home can be tough if you’ve never done it before.
 Due to the recent COVID-19 coronavirus outbreak, millions of office workers were sent to work remotely from home.
 If you need help with how to get things sorted and how to increase your productivity, this article is for you.

-Today, we’re sharing 20 useful work from home tips to help both remote veterans and people new to the lifestyle.
+So, today, we’re sharing 20 useful work from home tips to help both remote veterans and people new to the lifestyle.

 1. Put a schedule together